-- ♦ All weapons or devices that may be used to harm others.
-This includes chains that may be attached to wallets, toy guns, tools, etc. - Matches, lighters, firecrackers, BB shot, knives or fireworks. - ♦ All controlled substances such as tobacco, drugs, nicotine, or alcohol. - ♦ Mopeds, skateboards, scooters, rollerblades or rollerblade athletic shoes, or any motorized vehicle. - ♦ Tape or CD players, radios, Walkman-type tape or CB players, headsets, and cameras. - ♦ Toys, (such as balloons, silly string, cards, dice, pogs, etc.) including electronic computer games. - Permanent markers, whiteout, aerosol spray cans, hairspray, perfume, cologne, aftershave lotion, etc. - ♦ Large amounts of money, card collections, etc - ♦ Laser pointers - ♦ Radios, cassette players, CD players, DVD's, IPOD's, cameras and other expensive equipment - ♦ Unauthorized athletic equipment - Live animals can not be brought to school unless a previous arrangement has been made with the teacher and site administrator - Gum, sunflower seeds, or other food items that are not common to a child's lunch
+- All weapons or devices that may be used to harm others.
+This includes chains that may be attached to wallets, toy guns, tools, etc. - Matches, lighters, firecrackers, BB shot, knives or fireworks. - ♦ All controlled substances such as tobacco, drugs, nicotine, or alcohol. - Mopeds, skateboards, scooters, rollerblades or rollerblade athletic shoes, or any motorized vehicle. - ◆ Toys, (such as balloons, silly string, cards, dice, etc.) including electronic computer games. - ♦ Permanent markers, whiteout, aerosol spray cans, hairspray, perfume, cologne, aftershave lotion, etc. - ♦ Large amounts of money, card collections, etc - Laser pointers - ♦ Radios, DVD's, iPod's, cameras and other expensive equipment - Unauthorized athletic equipment - ♦ Live animals can not be brought to school unless a previous arrangement has been made with the teacher and site administrator - Gum, sunflower seeds, or other food items that are not common to a child's lunch